 Independent travel training

-- You have a Statement of SEN or an Education, Health & Care Plan
+- You have an Education, Health & Care Plan

 - You are/will be in full-time education (540 guided learning hours)